Eimaen/MusixmatchClientLib/README.md

 Exceptions are WIP too, so right now you have to handle default exceptions with messages.
 Later there will be more, like `MusixmatchRequestException`

+## How to help
+Just star the project so that I understand that it is not useless, continue developing it, and become a little happier ^_^